Congratulations on taking the first step in wanting to feed your dog a species-appropriate diet.

-- Oysters which are typically frozen and need to be cooked prior to feeding to eliminate the problem with thiaminase.
+- 2.5% Oysters are fed for zinc.
+They are typically frozen and need to be cooked prior to feeding to eliminate the problem with thiaminase.

 - If you are unable to find frozen oysters you can buy them canned.
 Some dogs react to canned foods.
 Typically they start itching between 30 minutes to 3 hours after they eat it so you will very quickly be able to tell.

 - Zinc in it’s natural whole food form is up to 6.5 times more bioavailable than synthetic sources.

 - If you cannot source oysters, you can use the amino acid chelated zinc supplement such as L-OptiZinc® in a 15 mg dose.
 Capsules are easy as you can break them apart.
 Small dogs can turn to Zinc drops.
 There is an Ionic zinc supplement sold on Amazon.